EGSCode/resume/index.md

 ### Skills
--Software Engineering Methods and technics.
+-Software Engineering methods and technics.

 -Project and development of software systems.